SAJIB3489/Android-Kotlin-Playground/README.md

 ## 📱 Apps Overview

 ### 7. FlagCardsApp  🏁
-A simple app displaying different countries' flags and names in a grid layout using Jetpack Compose.
+FlagCards is a simple Kotlin-based Android app that displays the names and flags of four different countries in a visually appealing card layout.
+Each country's information is presented in a custom-styled card using Jetpack Compose.
+The app follows Material Design principles and supports both dark mode and dynamic color themes.

 <kbd>
   <img src="/apps/FlagCardsApp/apps-overview.png">